 “I don’t create 4.5 pounds per day.
 There’s no way that the average American creates that much.”

-What did I do each day?
-What was my daily routine?
+What did you do each day?
+What was your daily routine?

 This varied from day to day but most days I just did all of the standard things that people do such as going grocery shopping, eating, riding public transportation, walking to the places I need to go, etc. I also went to some gatherings such as art exhibitions, met with friends, and spent a lot of time in busy areas like Union Square Park and shopping centers to be a walking billboard of how much trash we create.
 A large portion of my time was spent doing interviews with media as well as a lot of the time on my computer and working with my team on videos, research, and social media.

-Did I eat fast food/ meat/ junk food?
+Did you eat fast food/ meat/ junk food?